BONSAMURAIS/python-skeleton/INSTRUCTIONS.md

 ## Testing

 Writing good tests is a learned art.
 People also have strong opinions on what makes good tests!
 Read some tutorials, learn about fixtures, try things out.
+Here are a [few](https://realpython.com/pytest-python-testing/) [possible](https://semaphoreci.com/community/tutorials/testing-python-applications-with-pytest) [places](https://docs.python-guide.org/writing/tests/) to [start](https://www.python-course.eu/python3_pytest.php).
 Write unit tests, write integration tests, try TDD or BDD.
 Some tests are better than no tests, but no tests may be better than bad tests.
 100% coverage is a journey, not a destination.

 We strongly recommend using [pytest](https://docs.pytest.org/en/latest/) for testing.
 It is installable via conda or pip.